TITLES AND

 "Rim of Disaster" part 2 (11/12/67):

-Corey and Jack fix the plane before the storm breaks, but every pound aboard is precious; Jack says the aircraft will not be able to take off with Lassie's added weight.
-Determined not to leave Lassie behind, Corey rigs a device so she can be picked up after the plane is airborne.
+With the storm approaching faster than expected and any rescue flight unable to cope with the wind, Corey and Jack repair their plane enough to take off (Corey will be able to fly the plane with Jack's assistance), but every pound aboard is precious; even after disposing of all non-essentials, Jack says the aircraft will not be able to take off with Lassie's added weight.
+Determined not to leave the collie behind, Corey rigs a sling device for Lassie and a hook counterpart on the aircraft so she can be picked up after the plane is airborne.
+Corey successfully flies the airplane off the rim of the glacier, but can he indeed rescue Lassie, who is now again stalked by the wolves?
 Jack: Dewey Martin.

 "Ride the Mountain" (11/19/67):

-When Corey is assigned to a balloon logging detail, his first stop is the Columbia Gorge, where Lassie is injured playing with the foreman's cat, Dandelion.
+When Corey is assigned to a balloon logging detail, his first stop is the Broughton Lumber Company at the Columbia Gorge, where Lassie is injured by falling lumber while playing with the foreman's cat, Dandelion.
+The quickest way down the mountain is on the log chute that sends the cut trees down the mountain, but it is a dangerous ride on a narrow boat; the speed of descent could send Corey and Lassie flying from the craft.
 Doc Simms: Don Brodie.
 Andy Burke: Chick Chandler.
 Merle Dixon: Richard Devon.
+"Dandelion" trained by Moe De Sesso.

-Corey and Lassie visit a small logging operation owned by the inexperienced son of the original owner and his father's former partner Walt; Lassie is aboard Walt's tug when the elderly man starts having head pains and loses control of the boat.
+Corey and Lassie visit a small logging operation owned by the inexperienced son of the original owner and his father's former partner Walt; Lassie is aboard Walt's tugboat when the elderly man starts having head pains and loses control of the boat.
+He manages to recover and save a log raft from disaster, but while taking the tug back to port suffers a stroke and runs the tug around.
+Lassie must jump ashore and run from help, tracking Corey through a power plant and over a spillway.
 Steve Powers: Alan Reed Jr. Walt Johnson: Ray Teal.
 Roy: Dale Johnson.
-With Lloyd Nelson.
+Wes McCann: Lloyd Nelson.

 • Trivia: Corey's license plate number is A113393.
 Walt is a friend of Andy Burke from "Ride the Mountain."